Third Macedonian War: Lucius Aemilius' campaign

 Nasica re-joined his commander and Aemilius marched on Pydna, where he lined up the men in battle formation.
-However, at noon he ordered them to mark the line of a camp and deposit the baggage because it was hot, the men were tired from the march and they were greatly outnumbered by the enemy.
-Realising that there was not to be a battle, the soldiers were relieved.
-Some of the officers were unhappy, but they kept quiet.
+However, at noon he ordered them to mark the line of a camp and deposit the baggage because it was hot, the men were tired from the march and they were greatly outnumbered.
 Nasica advised Aemilius to fight.
-He replied that he had learnt when it was “proper to fight, and when to abstain from fighting.”
+He replied that he had learnt when it was "proper to fight, and when to abstain from fighting.”
 He had lined up the men to keep the construction of the camp rampart behind them hidden from the enemy.
-He then withdrew them behind the rampart in stages starting from the rear.
-Aemilius placed the camp on uneven ground, which made the Macedonian phalanx quite useless.
-A veteran officer announced that there was going to be an eclipse that night, and reassured the soldiers who were ignorant about this phenomenon and would have seen it as a portent.
+He then withdrew them behind the rampart starting from the rear.
+Aemilius placed the camp on uneven ground, which left the Macedonian phalanx unable to operate.
+A veteran officer announced an eclipse for that night, and reassured the soldiers who would have seen it as a portent.

 Aemilius performed sacrifices when the moon arose and through most of the next day.
-Plutarch wrote that this was because, although he was familiar with the phenomenon of the eclipse, he was very devout and he did so for divination, not for expiation.
+Plutarch wrote that this was because, although familiar with eclipses, he was devout and sought divination, not expiation.
 During the eclipse, he sacrificed eleven heifers to the goddess moon.
-During the day he sacrificed twenty oxen to Hercules without getting favourable omens.
+During the day he sacrificed twenty oxen to Hercules without obtaining favourable omens.
 With the twenty-first the signs indicated victory if the Romans kept on the defensive.
 Livy wrote that the officers thought that Aemilius, who had hoisted the battle signal at dawn, was wasting time with these sacrifices.
-When he finished, Aemilius convened a war council and explained why he was deferring the battle.